koushikbhushan/MoneyManager/requirement.md

 * Use the best language which suits for this requirement.

+* Develop required backend system to store the user data securely.

+* Make sure that the application has required security measures in place to protect user data and privacy.

 #### Phase 2
 * Integrate with financial institutions to get spending and investment details.